denvera/metrex/README.md

 #### Static counters

-Add list of counters into config.exs file to autostart counters:
+Add list of counters into config.exs or your env file to autostart counters:

 ```elixir
 config :metrex,